Marion Hamilton Carter: Teaching career

 By the time she was thirty-four, Carter had taught children for eleven years while simultaneously attending institutions of higher learning.
 In 1899, during her first year of teaching at the New York Teacher Training School (affiliated with Columbia University), she gave a lecture series at the school entitled "The Psychical Significance of Fear: Its Relation to Other Emotions and Its Influence on Development."
 By 1902 Carter was also serving as Superintendent of Nature Studies in the public schools of Greater New York and lived as a "Special Student" at Barnard College.
 She had applied in early 1902 for the position of Supervisor of Boston Schools but was unsuccessful.
-Carter’s 1904 McClure's article, "The Parent," recounts her years of teaching by categorizing various types of problematic parents: indifferent, inconsiderate, meddlesome, fond, proud, troublesome, irate, ignorant, and enlightened.
-In each anecdote Carter’s dislike of teaching shines through, and she ends the piece with the admission that "the Gordian knot of the parent problem was beyond untying.
+Carter's 1904 McClure's article, "The Parent," recounts her years of teaching by categorizing various types of problematic parents: indifferent, inconsiderate, meddlesome, fond, proud, troublesome, irate, ignorant, and enlightened.
+In each anecdote Carter's dislike of teaching shines through, and she ends the piece with the admission that "the Gordian knot of the parent problem was beyond untying.
 I have cut it."
-After she left teaching in 1904 to pursue a career as a writer and journalist, Carter wrote a letter to the editor of The New York Times about the New York Teacher Training School’s unhealthy air quality and the numerous absences and deaths of students who suffered from "quick consumption," as rapid onset tuberculosis was known then.
+After she left teaching in 1904 to pursue a career as a writer and journalist, Carter wrote a letter to the editor of The New York Times about the New York Teacher Training School's unhealthy air quality and the numerous absences and deaths of students who had "quick consumption," as rapid onset tuberculosis was known then.

-During her transition from teaching to journalism, Carter published seven books: a nature study teaching manual, with her own hand-drawn illustrations of common flowers, fruits, and vegetables, and six editions of children’s animal stories previously published in St. Nicholas Magazine.
+During her transition from teaching to journalism, Carter published seven books: a nature study teaching manual, with her own hand-drawn illustrations of common flowers, fruits, and vegetables, and six editions of children's animal stories previously published in St. Nicholas Magazine.

 Influence of William James

 During the early 1900s Carter corresponded with her former professor William James, founder of the American Society for Psychical Research.
 She saw herself as his "gentleman" colleague in a friendship marked by "sacred delicacies" such as not capitalizing on his fame.
 Before she had become disillusioned with kindergarten pedagogy, she had attempted to "convert" James to the kindergarten "Philosophy of Philosophies."
-Carter suffered from serious depression throughout her life, and she credited James’ essay "Is Life Worth Living?" and his Varieties of Religious Experience for having saved her life during two particularly dark episodes.
+Carter had serious depression throughout her life, and she credited James' essay "Is Life Worth Living?" and his Varieties of Religious Experience for having saved her life during two particularly dark episodes.
 James' intellectual influence is apparent in Carter's later mature work.

 Investigative journalism

-Carter’s journalism career coincided with the height of early twentieth-century muckraker journalism.
+Carter's journalism career coincided with the height of early twentieth-century muckraker journalism.
 She published in McClure's Magazine (1904-1910) and funneled other investigative work through magazines, newspapers, and letters to newspaper editors.
 Although Carter expressed progressive views with regards to education, science, psychology, and women's rights, some of her investigative journalism was contrarian or reactionary in nature.